A new pointwise inequality for rough operators and applications: Abstract

-\textbf{Keywords: rough singular integral operators, pointwise estimates, Sobolev type inequalities.} \end{scriptsize} \mysection{Introduction} When dealing with operators and functions, pointwise estimates (in addition to giving a deep understanding of the properties of the operators considered) usually provide many interesting inequalities.
+\mysection{Introduction} When dealing with operators and functions, pointwise estimates (in addition to giving a deep understanding of the properties of the operators considered) usually provide many interesting inequalities.
 A particular example that will guide our study is the following: for $n\geq 2$, if $f:\mathbb{R}^n\longrightarrow \mathbb{R}$ is a function such that $f\in \mathcal{C}^\infty_0(\mathbb{R}^n)$, then we have the estimate

 (see \cite[Lemma 3.3]{Kinnunen} for a proof) where the operator $I_1$ corresponds to the usual Riesz potential defined by the expression

 Note now that since the Riesz potentials $I_1$ are bounded from $L^p(\mathbb{R}^n)$ to $L^{q}(\mathbb{R}^n)$ with $1<p<n$ and $\frac{1}{q}=\frac{1}{p}-\frac{1}{n}$ (see \cite[Theorem 6.1.3]{Grafakos}), we can easily deduce from the previous pointwise estimate (\ref{Ineq_IntroRiesz}) the functional inequality